gabtam55/HK-District-Info-Project/README.md

 A place for my R learnings using open data and participating in the <a href="https://github.com/Hong-Kong-Districts-Info">Hong Kong Districts Info Project</a>.

 ## 30th November 2020 - T-test and ANOVA (Using {infer})
-In 2017, Beryl et al. publish the data they collected as part of their 'Mood sampling on smartphones' project.
-I would like to ask a silly question by looking at the responses on the Smartphone Use Questionnaire and the Big Five Inventory (BFI).
+In 2017, Beryl et al. published the data that they collected for their 'Mood sampling on smartphones' project.
+I wanted to ask a silly question by looking at their participants' responses on the Smartphone Use Questionnaire and the Big Five Inventory.

+### Independent sample t-test
-So here is my question:
+So here was my question:
 >Does people's levels of extroversion depend on the hand (e.g. one hand, two hands) they use their smartphones with?

-My hypotheses are:
+My hypotheses were as follow:
 * Null hypothesis: Individuals' extroversion is independent on the hand they use their smartphones with
 * Alternative hypothesis: Individuals' extroversion is dependent on the hand they use their smartphones with